parsingphase/socialSensorSummaries/README.md

 "WFM+" - works for me, tidied up a bit.
 Strongly typed, but no automated testing beyond static & linting.

 Some local scripts require modification of fixed values - these are being migrated to use command-line switches.
+The lambdas assume you have exactly the same set of accounts/devices I do, but you can tweak these / comment out sections.

+Feel free to email with queries, address is on my [profile page](https://github.com/parsingphase)

 ## Setup